meteor/tutorials/content/angular/step02.md

 All of the code in your `html` files is compiled with Angular.
 Angular binds the data into our templates just like any other Angular app.

-In the next step, we will see how we can use the $meteor service bind our scope data to a database collection.
+In the next step, we will see how we can use the $meteor service to bind our scope data to a database collection.

 {{> DiffBox tutorialName="simple-todos-angular" step="2.8"}}